 What does “no fault” mean in a divorce in RI?

 In certain states it is required to prove fault grounds to obtain a marital dissolution from a spouse.
-In RI, it is not required to prove fault to get divorced.
-A litigant must prove irreconcilable differences that lead to the irremediable breakdown in the marriage in order to get a divorce.
+In Rhode Island it is not required to prove fault to get divorced.
+A litigant must prove irreconcilable differences that lead to the irremediable breakdown of the the marriage in order to get a divorce.
 Irreconcilable differences in Rhode Island include poor communication, different goals and aspirations, affairs, domestic abuse, fell out of love or anything.

 If husband or wife desires to end the union, then that spouse can obtain a divorce in RI if he or she is able to prove that the Court has jurisdiction to hear the cause of action.
 No fault in RI, does not mean that fault is not important!
 Fault can be extremely significant in RI.
 If a husband or wife can establish by a preponderance of the evidence that other party is at fault for the breakup of the marriage, then they can go after more than 50 percent of the marital estate.
 Fault is not usually relevant to determine whether a spouse is entitled to alimony / spousal support in Rhode Island.